-Configuring computing platforms for secure execution is a complex task; and environment is transferred from the client to the cloud provider.
+In cloud computing, the major burden of establishing a secure execution environment is transferred from the client to the cloud provider.
 However, protected data transfers must be established through strong authentication mechanisms, and the client must have practices in place to address the privacy and confidentiality of information that is exchanged with the cloud.
 In fact, the client's port to the cloud might provide an attack path if not properly provisioned with security measures.
 Therefore, the client needs assurance that computations and data exchanges are conducted in a secure environment.
 This assurance is affected by trust enabled by cryptographic methods.
 Also, research into areas such as compiler-based virtual machines promises a more secure execution environment for operating systems.